 - The eyes, cheeks, and the soft spot on the head of the baby known as fontanel appear to be sunken.

 - Lessor has no tears when they cry.
 Even when they cry out loud.

 - Dry mouth.

-- One easy way to look for the signs of dehydration in the babies is to look for urine color and the number of wet diapers.
+- One easy way to look for the signs of dehydration in babies is to look for urine color and the number of wet diapers.
 If diapers are not wet as they usually do then this can be a clear sign of dehydration.

 If acute diarrhea is existent, the Food and Drug Administration (FDA) commends that milk goods be withheld for 24 to 48 hours since they may be tough to digest.
 Though, if you are breastfeeding, you must carry on to do so.
 Bottle-fed babies should carry on to consume formula milk that is diluted in half quantity than usual.
 Young kids are prohibited from taking soda, juices, or sports beverages such as Gatorade.
-Contrasting ORS, they do not comprise the accurate amount of glucose, sodium, chloride, and potassium to correctly balance the electrolyte altitudes.
+In contrast ORS, they do not comprise the accurate amount of glucose, sodium, chloride, and potassium to correctly balance the electrolyte altitudes.